pgte/banzai/README.md

 By convention, you should expect doc.id or doc._id if the document exists and update it.

-There already exists a state store for CouchDB named [banzai-statestore-couchdb].
+There already exists a state store for CouchDB named [banzai-couchdb-store].
 You can install it like this:

     $ cd <PROJECT ROOT DIR>
-    $ npm install banzai-statestore-couchdb
+    $ npm install banzai-couchdb-store

 ... and use it like this:

-    var banzaiStatestoreCouchdb = require('banzai-statestore-couchdb');
+    var banzaiStatestoreCouchdb = require('banzai-couchdb-store');
     var stateStore = banzaiDocstoreCouchdb({
         url: 'http://localhost:5984'
       , db: 'states'